LGBTQ+ Scholarship Initiative

 The Office of the Provost has pioneered the LGBTQ+ Scholarship Initiative to promote the recruitment of LGBTQ+ scholars to Columbia.
 In 2016, then-Columbia Provost John Coatsworth established the LGBTQ+ Scholarship Initiative as part of a larger effort to support the University’s diversity goals and climate of inclusiveness.
 The $3 million initiative called for proposals from University schools, departments, and units to advance the recruitment of outstanding faculty engaged in LGBTQ+ scholarship.
 This was the first initiative of its kind in the United States.
 Submissions were solicited via a University-wide request for proposals, and a committee of seasoned faculty members, from both the Morningside and Medical Center campuses, conducted the review.

-The next deadline for proposals is Wednesday, February 15, 2023.
+The Spring 2023 submission deadline has passed.
 For more information: please click here.

-To date, the following faculty members have been successfully recruited with support from the LGBTQ+ Scholarship Initiative:
+To date, the following faculty members below have been successfully recruited with support from the LGBTQ+ Scholarship Initiative.
+Please click on their photos to learn more about their work.

 Julia Bryan-Wilson, professor of art history and archaeology, teaches LGBTQ Art History and is on the core faculty in Columbia’s Institute for the Study of Sexuality and Gender.
 Her research interests include feminist and queer theory, theories of artistic labor, performance and dance, production/fabrication, craft histories, photography, video, visual culture of the nuclear age, and collaborative practices.